Boris Johnson ‘lobbied for job for young woman while they were in a relationship’

 The woman told Mr Johnson, who was by then foreign secretary, that it was an example of how any young woman who “steps into this building is fair game” and they were there to be “leered at” by powerful men.

-In the recording Mr Johnson said he was “very disappointed” she didn’t secure the job and said one of the reasons given by Mr Malthouse was that “he thought you were too friendly with me.”
+In the recording Mr Johnson said he was “very disappointed” she didn’t secure the job and said one of the reasons given by Mr Malthouse was that “he thought you were too friendly with me”.

 The paper said that Mr Johnson denied he did anything in an “abnormal” way to help her and said that you can’t just “machine friends into jobs” in City Hall.

-Responding to reports in the Sunday Times, Liberal Democrat deputy leader Daisy Cooper said: “The woman’s account is deeply distressing to read and its clear this must be investigated immediately, either by a parliamentary body or city hall authorities.“
+Responding to reports in The Sunday Times, Liberal Democrat deputy leader Daisy Cooper said: “The woman’s account is deeply distressing to read and it’s clear this must be investigated immediately, either by a parliamentary body or city hall authorities.

-A Downing Street spokesman told the paper: “This not about his time as PM and no public interest as I see it.
+A Downing Street spokesperson told the paper: “This not about his time as PM and no public interest as I see it.
 And we don’t talk about his private life.”

 The Independent has contacted Downing Street for comment.